vmware-tanzu-labs/yaml-overlay-tool/docs/sections/overlayActions.md

 yamlFiles:
   - path: /some/yaml/file.yaml
     overlays:
-      - name: Find some data, and inject if it does not exist to multiple locations
+      - name: Find some data, and inject if it does not exist to a location
         query: ..image
         value: nginx:latest
         action: replace